Paint Brush Lilly, or Blood Lily

 - Drought tolerant -Yes.

-Haemanthus bulbs are available for sale form the following nurseries
+Haemanthus bulbs are available for sale from the following nurseries

 412 James Lane, Fern Hill VIC.
 3458 - Phone 0419002651